markgoodyear/markgoodyear.github.io/_posts/2014-01-19-getting-started-with-gulp.md

 To install these plugins, run the following command:

 {% highlight bash %}
-$ npm install gulp-ruby-sass gulp-autoprefixer gulp-minify-css gulp-jshint gulp-concat gulp-uglify gulp-imagemin gulp-notify gulp-rename gulp-livereload gulp-cache del --save-dev
+$ npm install gulp-ruby-sass gulp-autoprefixer gulp-cssnano gulp-jshint gulp-concat gulp-uglify gulp-imagemin gulp-notify gulp-rename gulp-livereload gulp-cache del --save-dev
 {% endhighlight %}

 This will install all necessary plugins and save them to `devDependencies` in `package.json`.
 A full list of gulp plugins can be [found here](http://gulpjs.com/plugins/).